bmcurutan/FetchRecipes/README.md

 ### Trade-offs and Decisions: Did you make any significant trade-offs in your approach?

 - Cuisines could be an enum if we know them rather than sourcing strings from the json data.
 Since the latter was implemented, the selected cuisine is stored here as a string instead of an index if there's a version of this app where the data is different upon a re-fetch and the cuisine list changes (e.g., cuisines added or removed).
-- Didn't optimize for dark mode, lost network connection, nor opening relevant installed apps as applicable (e.g., tap on video button opens Youtube app instead of web view if the app is installed).
+- Didn't optimize for dark mode, accessibility, lost network connection, nor opening relevant installed apps as applicable (e.g., tap on video button opens Youtube app instead of web view if the app is installed).

 ### Weakest Part of the Project: What do you think is the weakest part of your project?